Oakdale, Holyoke, Massachusetts: History

-The estate of founder-developer Oren D. Allyn in 1891; not pictured here is the houses's extensive rose garden.
-Though the barn has long since been demolished, the house still stands today, with much of its land developed as subdivisions.

 Undeveloped prior to the founding of the Hadley Falls Company, Oakdale was originally shown on maps as a series of unbuilt but planned roads and extensions of the Holyoke grid plan, for more than 30 years however, these roads existed solely on paper.
 Following a town meeting in 1860 the Holyoke Water Power Company set aside a large tract of its lands for the establish a secular burying ground which became Forestdale Cemetery, and around this same time the St. Jerome's Cemetery was established in a tract adjacent.
 Much of the land at this time was otherwise owned by the Allyn family.

 The son of Anderson Allyn and nephew of Samuel B. Allyn, prominent members of Holyoke in its founding days, developer Oren D. Allyn first began grading land in the area in the spring of 1885.
 Up until that time it had primarily been used as farmland by his father.
 In that same year Allyn, often referred by his initial's "O.D.", gave the neighborhood its name, Oakdale.
 With its sloping hills and view of the downtown, he would market it as improved housing for mill workers "of moderate means", and by the time of his death in 1929 he came to be known as the "father of Oakdale", as the neighborhood contained some 300 houses he had developed there.